embeddedTS/libtsctl/README.txt

 DIOTest: interacts with a test harness to test DIOs.
 Some base boards have this harness (e.g. TS-8200).
-The /etc/dioctl.config file must define the wires in the test harness.
+The /etc/dioctl.config file must define the wires in the test harness unless they are already in the built-in config.

 CANTx: demonstrates how to directly send a CAN frame